nuaq2005/SmartSort/README.md

-# Problem
-Recyclables, electronics, and food scraps are often bunched with common trash, but proper sorting of trash could go a long way.
-That's why we made SmartSort.
-It can help companies and us to know the carbon emissions of their waste.

 # SmartSort

+## Problem
+Recyclables, electronics, and food scraps are mixed with common trash, as a result, it is difficult to recycle and estimate carbon emissions.
+Proper waste sorting can significantly reduce environmental impact but many people don’t know how to sort their trash correctly.

+That’s why we created **SmartSort** — an AI-powered tool that helps individuals and companies to properly dispose of waste while tracking its carbon footprint.

+---

+## SmartSort
-A smart guide to sorting trash!
-With just the snap of a photo, find out how to properly dispose of it, and climb up the leadership board.
+**SmartSort** is a smart guide to sorting trash!
+With just the snap of a photo, users can:

-# How we build it

-## PRO TIPS

-* Include architecture diagrams

-* Document setup and run instructions

-* List all technologies used

-* Explain key design decisions

-* Provide live demos when possible

-Be ready to discuss:

-* Why you chose the project

-* Technical challenges faced

-* Alternative approaches considered

-* Future improvements planned

-* How you'd scale the project
+- Instantly identify what type of waste it is (recyclable, compost, landfill, etc.)
+- Learn where to properly dispose of it
+- See the estimated **carbon emissions** of each item
+- Compete on a **leaderboard** that gamifies sustainable habits

+---

+## ⚙️ Technical Challenges Faced
+- Connecting the **Flask backend** with the **React frontend**
+- Training and optimizing the **PyTorch model** to accurately classify trash images and calculate CO2 emissions

+---

+## 🧱 How We Built It

+### 🖥️ Tech Stack
+- **Frontend:** React + Tailwind CSS
+- **Backend:** Flask (Python)
+- **Database & Authentication:** Firebase
+- **AI Model:** PyTorch image classification model trained on 15k waste datasets

+### 🧩 Architecture Overview